Guided journaling guide

 What is guided journaling?

 Most journaling advice asks you to simply sit down and write.
-That works beautifully for some people, but many journalers get stuck before the first sentence.
+That works beautifully for some people, but many journalers get stuck before the first sentence because they do not know what to write about.
 Guided journaling gives the session a shape: a prompt, a timer, a short reflection arc, and a clear place to begin.

 A guided session does not decide what your answer should be.
 It gives you enough structure to start writing, then leaves the substance of the reflection to you.

-• Prompts help you start without inventing a topic from scratch.
+• Prompts give you a specific thing to write about without inventing a topic from scratch.

 • Timers create a defined writing window, which can make journaling feel easier to begin.